mode-network/synth-subnet/README.md

 There is no functional difference between wallets for miners or validators, and you can name them as you prefer.

 #### Create a Miner Wallet
-Create a coldkey
+- create a coldkey
 ```
 btcli wallet new_coldkey --wallet.name miner
 ```

-Create a hotkey
+- create a hotkey
 ```
 btcli wallet new_hotkey --wallet.name miner --wallet.hotkey default
 ```

 #### Create a Validator Wallet
-Create a coldkey
+- create a coldkey
 ```
 btcli wallet new_coldkey --wallet.name validator
 ```

-Create a hotkey
+- create a hotkey
 ```
 btcli wallet new_hotkey --wallet.name validator --wallet.hotkey default
 ```